imoe/shadowsocksr/README.md

 [![Build Status]][Travis CI]

-A fast tunnel proxy that helps you bypass firewalls.
+A fast tunnel proxy that helps you became moe.

 Server
 ------